 • The equipment to be used in its construction/erection), expressed in metres above the Australian Height Datum (AHD); and

-Upon receipt of an application, Brisbane Airport’s approach to assessing proposals will include seeking feedback from CASA, Brisbane City Council, Airservices Australia and all relevant airlines or aircraft operators.
+Upon receipt of an application, Brisbane Airport’s approach to assessing proposals will include seeking feedback from the Civil Aviation Safety Authority, Brisbane City Council, Airservices Australia and all relevant airlines or aircraft operators.
 The application and all stakeholder submissions are then sent to the Department of Infrastructure, Transport, Regional Development and Communications for assessment.
-The Department considers Brisbane Airport’s opinion on any controlled activities that may impact operations.